VISUAL Centre for Contemporary Art

 Medusa in Pieces

-In adapting the myth of Medusa, a story of misrepresentation and disputed agency, the exhibition’s central looping narrative explores its own evolution from disembodiment to full constitution.
-In Sonia Shiel’s exhibition, Medusa in Pieces, landscape appears to possess multi-dimensional capacity, including transposition, restoration, disembodiment, and prediction.
+In Sonia Shiel’s exhibition, Medusa in Pieces, landscape appears to possess multi-dimensional capacity, including the possibilities of transposition, restoration, disembodiment, and prediction - the four hallmarks of magic.
 These landscape works share mobius-like qualities, appearing to have near continuous seams, symmetrical values, and 360-degree surfaces, and through performance generate foley and other sounds, featuring field recordings of birds, human voice, and wind.
+Throughout the run of the exhibition, there are three live technical performances, in which the artworks shape-shift into bloom.
+In each Medusa in Pieces is brought to life by specially trained performers through a choreographed sequence of doors, actions, and reveals.

 Technical Performance